-Rangsit study takes THC and CBN from medical-grade cannabis to treat lung cancer, with high success.
+Rangsit study takes THC and CBN from medical-grade cannabis to treat lung cancer, with high success in animal model.

 Cannabis extract has quickly become one of the most popular cannabis treatment methods.
 It has a variety of uses from dabbing and oils, to topicals and vaping, and the list goes on.
 As a result, new breakthroughs are happening all the time – most recently in lung cancer treatment.

 One of the leading cause of cancer deaths is lung cancer.
 Lung cancer, both small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC), are the second most common types of cancer for both men and women.
 Men have a 1 in 15 chance of developing lung cancer, while women have a 1 in 17 chance.
 The 5-year relative survival rate for this cancer is 30 percent.

 It’s not hard to see why research into new lung cancer treatments is crucial.
 You likely know someone who has struggled with lung cancer.
 It’s a vicious disease and one that can have an impact on a person’s life long after cancer has gone into remission.
 And sadly, current therapies are not always successful.

 Researchers at the newly founded Medical Cannabis Research Institute of the College of Pharmacy at Rangsit University (Bangkok), are hopeful.
 The team announced their findings during the Institute’s opening ceremony in April, 2019: Cannabis extract, containing both tetrahydrocannabinol (THC) and cannabinol (CBN), may hold the answer to an effective lung cancer therapy.

 Thailand Leading the Way for Cannabis Research